alxx/surikat/README.md

 Sure, Rails can make API-only apps -- but only REST API apps.
 [GraphQL](http://graphql.org), a standard created by Facebook and made open-source since then, is far more efficient than REST.
-There's only one endpoint, and you get exactly the data what you ask for -- nothing else.
+There's only one endpoint, and you get exactly the data that you ask for -- nothing else.

 Sure, Rails can also be taught GraphQL.
 But that's an add-on to everything else that Rails does; by contrast, Surikat was built, from the ground up, around GraphQL.